 Prevention: Providing awareness programs may include identifying the prevalence of certain topics from a state, national, local and campus level.
 Prevention comes in many forms but our focus is awareness and primary prevention which may come in the form of a flyer, brochure, website, handout, posting etc… Awareness is aimed at just that -raising awareness, where as, primary prevention is aimed at targeting and changing attitudes and social norms.

 Education: The main focus of this area is providing an educational opportunity for the campus and community through workshops, speakers, panels and may also include avenues listed above in prevention.
 The difference in this area is that it may or may not include an assessment of learning.
 This is generally self-motivated by participant or encouraged by others and include passive learning.

 Training: This includes training with intentional goals and objectives which may include pre and post test, new information or a review.
 It may be required for certain RU employees and students.
-Trainings are carried out in various formats, hybrid, in person, in groups or classroom.
-Currently online version of training is not an option.
-Trainings are facilitated by trained professionals with expert knowledge on statutory and regulatory laws and guidance, and who has a keen awareness cultural sensitivity, and awareness of how to present for various audiences.
-Depending on the topic and audience, some trainings may be facilitated by outside agencies or consultants, but for the most part, the gender equity, and Title IX trainings are provided by the RU Compliance and Title IX Office.
+Training is carried out in various formats: hybrid, in person, in groups or classroom.
+We currently do not offer online training, but aim to in the near future.
+Trainings are facilitated by trained professionals with expert knowledge on statutory and regulatory laws and guidance, and who have a keen awareness of cultural sensitivity, and awareness of how to present for various audiences.
+Depending on the topic and audience, some training may be facilitated by outside agencies or consultants, but for the most part, the gender equity, and Title IX training is provided by the RU Compliance and Title IX Office.